GNUnet debian-0.24.3

 Functions

-const struct GNUNET_OS_ProjectDataGNUNET_OS_project_data_default (void)
+const struct GNUNET_OS_ProjectDataGNUNET_OS_project_data_gnunet (void)

 Return default project data used by 'libgnunetutil' for GNUnet.
 More...

-void GNUNET_OS_init (const struct GNUNET_OS_ProjectData *pd)
+void GNUNET_OS_init (const char *package_name, const struct GNUNET_OS_ProjectData *pd)

-Setup OS subsystem with project data.
+Setup OS subsystem for the given project data and package.
 More...

-char * GNUNET_OS_installation_get_path (enum GNUNET_OS_InstallationPathKind dirkind)
+char * GNUNET_OS_installation_get_path (const struct GNUNET_OS_ProjectData *pd, enum GNUNET_OS_InstallationPathKind dirkind)

 Get the path to a specific GNUnet installation directory or, with GNUNET_OS_IPK_SELF_PREFIX, the current running apps installation directory.
 More...

-char * GNUNET_OS_get_libexec_binary_path (const char *progname)
+char * GNUNET_OS_get_libexec_binary_path (const struct GNUNET_OS_ProjectData *pd, const char *progname)

 Given the name of a gnunet-helper, gnunet-service or gnunet-daemon binary, try to prefix it with the libexec/-directory to get the full path.
 More...